HasaniStudios/tic-tac-toe-game/README.md

     * Correctly only allows user to pick between 0-9 inputs on their turn.
     * Correctly allows player to enter B to quit game.
     * Correctly allows player to enter A to restart game only after a game has been player.
+  * Turn based gameplay
+    * Client is able to determine if it is their turn and allows them to make a move.
   * Win Condition
     * Displays correct win or lose condition